NubeIO/rubix-os/plugin/nube/database/influx/README.md

-# scope
+# Scope

-uses the influx-db-2 lib for talking to influx db
+- Syncs data to InfluxDB2
+- Flow: table.histories > InfluxDB2
+- It uses Integration for InfluxDB2 config/credentials
+- It uses Job for starting scheduler task